iodide-project/iodide/readme.md

 There are a bunch of features that we know we want to build to make this compelling.
 Here are a few in rough order of priority:

-* Export improvements
+- Export improvements
-  * Bundling code with editor
+    - Option to Inline bundle.js (rather than load from URL)
+    - Options to inline external libs in a saved snapshot
+    - Saving an “environment” (a la R and R Studio) with selected variables that were computed during a session
+        - serializing/compressing data inline (needed for bigger datasets),
+        - Estimate of total bundled size with all scripts and environment vars
-  * export/import just the “jsmd” -- text mode with cell divisions rather than a JSON blob (good for diff tools and texty tools)
+    - export/import just the “jsmd” -- text mode with cell divisions rather than a JSON blob (good for diff tools and texty tools)
-  * Export/import to gists or other external repos
+    - Export/import to gists or other external repos
-* Needs built in help -- kbd shortcut palette a la jupyter, links to tutorial and example NBs, etc
-* r-studio mode
+- r-studio mode (direct editing of jsmd)
-* editor improvements
+- editor improvements
-  * fuzzy autocomplete, code hints
-  * IDEish syntax and error checking
+    - Code editor
+        - Code hints, autocomplete
-  * Special character insertion (greek, special operators, etc)
+        - Special character insertion (greek, special operators, etc)
+    - Latex editor
+        - hints, autocomplete (for latex, this includes special character insertion)
-  * Latex editing help (Lyx-like wysiwym preview for equation editing)
+        - Lyx-like wysiwyg preview for equation editing
-* UI for importing local data from file (with drag and drop?
+- UI for importing local data from file (with drag and drop?
 Needed for XSS reasons, lack of filesystem access reasons)
-* extensive documentation, tutorials, and demos showcasing the vision